Historical Markers in Tuscaloosa County, Alabama

 Tuscaloosa County Timeline

-This timeline provides a concise overview of the key events in the history of Tuscaloosa County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Tuscaloosa County, Alabama.

 - Early 1800s: Native American tribes, including the Choctaw and Creek, inhabit the area that is now Tuscaloosa County.